Cold SoresSkip to the navigation

 - Placing a cool, wet towel on the sores 3 times a day for 20 minutes each time to help reduce redness and swelling.

 - Taking ibuprofen (such as Advil or Motrin) or acetaminophen (such as Tylenol) to reduce pain.
 Do not give aspirin to anyone younger than 20 because of its link to Reye syndrome, a serious but rare problem.
+Be safe with medicines.
+Read and follow all instructions on the label.

 - Using a mouth rinse that has baking soda to soothe a sore mouth.